There were a few things I forgot to talk about in my previous posts about this race.

-As I washed my race clothes today (prepping for Atlantic City this weekend), I remembered shoving my clothes into my bag when I changed at the airport, and I thought about the couple of things I meant to mention, but forgot.
+As I washed my race clothes today (prepping for Atlantic City this weekend), I remembered shoving my clothes into my bag when I changed at the airport, and I thought about the couple of things I meant to mention.

-For one thing, there was this really cool looking “Richard Petty Driving Experience” on the day of the expo.
+For one thing, there was this really cool looking Richard Petty Driving Experience on the day of the expo.
 You could ride in the passenger seat as someone drove you around in a race car (or if you wanted to pay a lot more money, you could drive the race car yourself).
-For all you NASCAR fans out there, this might be the half marathon for you for that experience alone.
+For all you NASCAR fans out there, this might be the half marathon for you, for that experience alone.

-Even though I didn’t try the driving experience this year, I wanted to mention it on the blog so that I could remember a special reason to go back next year (and to let any of you NASCAR fans know that it existed).
+Even though I didn’t try the driving experience this year, I wanted to mention it on the blog so that I could remember a special reason to go back another year (and to let any of you NASCAR fans know that it existed).
 (Although, apparently you don’t have to do the half marathon to do it.
 It exists in many other places, including Walt Disney World.)

 The other thing I forgot to talk about – Remember how I was so excited to stay in a host hotel?
 Well, I learned the downside of staying in one.
 Apparently, everyone requests a late checkout, so the hotel won’t always grant one.
 Check out time at that hotel was 11am.
 I had to check out before the race.
 (Of course, for faster people this is a non-issue.
-I suppose the real lesson here is get faster.)
+I suppose the real lesson here might be to get faster.)